AkiyoshiSawamura/Android-AltBeacon-Library/README.md

 A Xamarin.Android binding of the [AltBeacon Android Beacon Library](https://github.com/AltBeacon/android-beacon-library).
 This library allows Android apps to interact with BLE beacons in accordance with the open and interoperable [AltBeacon proximity beacon protocol specification](https://github.com/AltBeacon/spec).

-Note: This library uses the Java library version 2.15, and is Android Oreo (8.x) compatible!
+Note: This library uses the Java library version 2.19.4, and is Android S (12.X) compatible!

 ## Use